wifinigel/docs/docs/ftldns/regex/overview.md

 - Send `SIGHUP` to `pihole-FTL` (`sudo killall -SIGHUP pihole-FTL`) or
 - Restart the service (`sudo service pihole-FTL restart`)

-The first command is to be prefered as it ensures that the DNS cache itself remains intact.
+The first command is to be preferred as it ensures that the DNS cache itself remains intact.
 Hence, it is also the fastest of the available options.

 ## Pi-hole Regex debugging mode